 The Last Word

 Having one of the best clothes steamers in your home is the ultimate life hack.
 It’s less clunky than an iron and ironing board, easy to use, and makes your overall appearance infinitely more polished.
-If you’ve lived without a steamer up until now and have decided between an upright versus handheld design, take the plunge and begin your new life as a de-wrinkled person today.
+If you’ve lived without a steamer up until now and decided between an upright and handheld design, take the plunge and begin your new life as a de-wrinkled person today.